 Honest Limitations

-DFCC Bank has a smaller branch network than Commercial Bank, Sampath, or HNB.
-If you prefer walking into a branch for card issues, you might find fewer locations in rural areas.
+DFCC Bank has a smaller branch network than Commercial Bank, Sampath, or HNB, with over 133 branches island-wide.
+If you prefer walking into a branch for card issues, you might find fewer locations in rural areas compared to the largest banks.
+However, DFCC has significantly reduced this friction by allowing you to apply for credit cards entirely online through their website, and their DFCC One mobile app handles most card management tasks without needing a branch visit.
 Their credit card acceptance at smaller merchants is also slightly less established compared to Visa cards from bigger banks, though this gap has narrowed significantly with the growth of digital payments.

 I switched to DFCC from a bigger bank two years ago specifically for the flat cashback.
 The math is simple: I spend around LKR 150,000 monthly on the card, and I get LKR 1,500 back every month without thinking about it.
 No points to track, no categories to remember.
 It just works.